-Finishing off the chili with a little splash of vinegar and fresh cilantro makes it taste vibrant and fresh.
+Finishing off the chili with a little splash of sherry vinegar (or lime juice) and fresh cilantro makes it taste vibrant and fresh.
 The vinegar offers a little acidity and complexity, and it makes all the difference.

-Lastly, add any toppings you’d like!
-This chili is vegan as written, and you can keep it that way be choosing vegan toppings like sliced avocado and tortilla chips.
-Vegetarian options include grated cheddar cheese, sour cream or crème fraîche.
+This chili is dairy free and vegan as written.
+You can keep it that way be choosing vegan toppings like sliced avocado and tortilla chips.

 Please let me know how this chili turns out for you in the comments!
 I always love to hear from you.

-Stay warm out there, and if you love this hearty soup, be sure to check out the eight soup recipes in my cookbook!
+Stay warm out there, and if you love this hearty soup, be sure to check out the hearty soup recipes in my cookbook.

 Homemade Vegetarian Chili